Universal accessibility works at Mont-Royal station

 Major works is underway at Mont-Royal station, to make it universally accessible.
 The end of the work is scheduled for the beginning of the year 2022.

-We will soon start breaking up the rock and perform the excavation work required to move the project forward.
-This work will start in the week of July 8 and should last until January 2021.
+We are currently breaking up the rock to perform the excavation work required to move the project forward.
+This work has started in July 2019 and should last until January 2021.
 Different methods, such as micro-blasting, will be used to break up the rock, depending on the particularities of the soil conditions and nearby buildings.